holaplex/kubes/indexer/app/readme.md

  - `amqp-creds` with RabbitMQ Endpoint (AMQP_URL)
  - `twitter-creds` with Twitter bearer token
  - `dialect-creds` with Dialect API KEY and Endpoint
+ - `meili-creds` with MeiliSearch API KEY and Endpoint

 Deploy those using the commands below before proceeding with the application deployment.